jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

-Structure of a JASP module
+Adding a module to JASP
 ================================

+## Structure of a JASP module

-The basic idea of loadable modules in JASP is that they follow the general structure of an R package.
+Modules in JASP follow the general structure of an R package.
 From now on, we'll assume the reader is familiar with R packaging.
 If not, check out these excellent materials: Software Carpentries' [R packaging course](https://carpentries-incubator.github.io/lesson-R-packaging/index.html) and, if you want to go deeper, the [R packages book](https://r-pkgs.org/).

 In a nutshell, a JASP module provides no more (and no less) than a user-friendly graphical interface for an underlying R package.
 See a graphical summary below:

 ![](./img/puzzle.svg)

-## Structure
+## Detailed structure
 A module folder looks like a standard R package + some [qml](https://doc.qt.io/qt-6/qmlapplications.html) files in the `inst/` folder:

 ```sh